Featured image of Pronterface: How to Download, Install & Set It Up Darko Izgarevic via All3DP

-Pronterface is a simple graphical user interface that provides users with the ability to monitor and control their printer from a USB-connected computer.
+Pronterface is a simple graphical user interface that provides you with the ability to monitor and control some types of 3D printer via a USB-connected computer.
 With it you can directly move stepper motors, control bed and nozzle temperatures, send G-code commands directly via a terminal or console window, and much more.

-Created by the influential RepRap initiative, Pronterface has been around for a long time, and is part of the Printrun suite of simple tools for managing and controlling both 3D printers and CNC machines.
+Created by Kliment Yanev as part the influential RepRap project around 2010, Pronterface is the host and interface component of the Printrun suite of tools for managing and controlling both 3D printers and CNC machines.

 In this article, we’ll take a closer look at what Pronterface is, its uses, and how to install and run it.